aaronp/slicing-pie/dapp/README.md

-# Svelte SPA
+# Slicing Pie

-This is a simple starting block for a new [svelte](https://svelte.dev/) single-page app.
+This is a web app for the slicing-pie contract.

-It's the easiest baseline for creating a new sveltekit project which bundles into a static site.

 # Usage